redis-stack/redis-stack-docs/docs/stack/_index.md

 ## Getting started

-To get started started with Redis Stack, see the [Getting Started](/docs/stack/get-started/) guide.
+To get started with Redis Stack, see the [Getting Started](/docs/stack/get-started/) guide.
 You may also want to:

 * [Install Redis Stack](/docs/stack/get-started/install/)
 * [See the list of clients supporting Redis Stack](/docs/stack/get-started/clients/)